futuregrid/cloud-metrics/doc/source/metrics.rst

         createreport
                 create a graph

-2. Total runtime of VM instance used by a user generates a graph like below.
+2. Total runtime of VM instance used per user generates a graph like below.

         .. figure:: data/2012-01/bar.sum.png
            :scale: 50 %
-           :alt: The wall-clock hour for all VM instances executed by a user
+           :alt: The wall-clock hour for all VM instances executed per user

            Figure 2.
-The wall-clock hour for all VM instances executed by a user (January 2012 in India)
+The wall-clock hour for all VM instances executed per user (January 2012 in India)

            ====== =================================================================================
            ====== =================================================================================